 The style above is typical and a signature style of the Street Art of Ollio

 One of many Exhibitions in the GIBCA Program and schedule was the one we visited next; Artist Ollio's Exhibition in Mölnlycke Culture House.
 Ollio, or Jonathan Josefsson, began his artistic career as a Graffiti artist.
-A while he lived in Barcelona.
-The official explenation was to study spanish but he did a lot of graffiti in the Catalonian city.
-When coming home he went to Art School for Textiles where he learned a lot of the creative process.
-When the punishment for making illegal graffiti was going from small fines to accusement of damaging official buildings and even prison, Ollio ended with Street Art for a while, concentrating on school.
-But two schoolarships from Art School was a springboard to a new situation; it made him a respected artist with exhibitions and ordered art for hospitals, schools and public institutions and with that also a huge amount of requests making Graffiti on legal walls followed.
+For a while, he lived in Barcelona.
+The official explanation was to study Spanish but he did a lot of graffiti in the Catalonian city.
+When coming home he went to Art School for Textiles where he learned a lot about the creative process.
+When the punishment for making illegal graffiti was going from small fines to accouchement of damaging official buildings and even prison, Ollio ended with Street Art for a while, concentrating on school.
+But two scholarships from Art School was a springboard to a new situation; it made him a respected artist with exhibitions and ordered art for hospitals, schools, and public institutions, and with that also a huge amount of requests making Graffiti legal walls followed.
 Luckily, we have a lot of his Art on the Streets in Gothenburg due to that.
 Graffiti and creating his Art in a "flow" is still one of his trademarks.
-The Street Art especially, always leave me standing for a long time looking at all the details.
+The Street Art especially, always leaves me standing for a long time looking at all the details.

-Besides to Street Art and his "ordinary" artworks, Ollio also do tufted carpets(!) which he learned at Art School for Textile and the combination of expressions to his colorful style is really a great one.
+Besides Street Art and his "ordinary" artworks, Ollio also does tufted carpets(!) which he learned at Art School for Textile and the combination of expressions to his colorful style is really a great one.

 When Ollio does an Exhibition he almost always also included a work of art made on a wall and in Mölnlycke it was a big one, representing his unique style really well.